zak-45/SCAnalyzer-Chataigne-Module/README.md

 Audio Params

             Global Delay : delay in ms to execute all triggers/consequences & mapping/outputs.
-                           mainly used to sync lights with audio in case of delay during playback(e.g use of BT  wireless speaker).
+                           mainly used to sync actions (lights) with audio in case of delay during playback(e.g use of BT  wireless speaker).
 ```
 ![image](https://github.com/zak-45/SCAnalyzer-Chataigne-Module/assets/121941293/050a4bdb-78f8-4054-856d-942d18500b5e)
 ```